Perception and Navigation in Autonomous Systems in the Era of Learning: A Survey: Autonomous visual navigation

-\textbf{Reinforcement learning based navigation} has been preliminarily studied recently because reinforcement learning is suitable for continuous decision-making tasks in complex environments; it is also a good method for robot problems.
-Jaradat \textit{et al.} \cite{jaradat2011reinforcement} used Q-learning to solve the problem of mobile robot navigating in an unknown dynamic environment.
-Owing to the infinite number of states in a dynamic environment, the authors limited the number of states based on a new definition of the state space to ensure that the navigation speed is improved.
-Bruce \textit{et al.} \cite{bruce2017one} introduced a reinforcement learning method to map-building based navigation.
-They employed interactive replay for a single traversal of the real environment to build the map and guided a mobile robot to a fixed target in the environment using SLAM techniques without involving humans.
-In the navigation process, pre-trained visual features and random observations are used to expand the training set.
-Therefore, the robot can successfully navigate without the need for fine-tuning under environment changes.
+\textbf{Reinforcement learning based visual navigation:} Since reinforcement learning is suitable for continuous motion planning tasks in complex environments, reinforcement learning based navigation has been preliminarily studied recently.
+Compared to traditional control methods, when using reinforcement learning algorithms to address navigation problems, sufficient theoretical knowledge is not required, and the proposed model tends to solve the problem end-to-end.
+By defining better state space representations in complex and infinite environments, reinforcement learning algorithms can be simplified and navigation efficiency will be improved.
+Jaradat \textit{et al.} \cite{jaradat2011reinforcement} used Q-learning to handle the problem of mobile robot navigating in an unknown dynamic environment.
+Owing to the infinite number of states in a dynamic environment, the authors limited the number of states based on a new definition of the state space to ensure that the navigation speed was improved.
+Similarly, Shi \textit{et al.} \cite{shi2018adaptive} utilized Q-learning to predict partial missing QR codes in order to ensure image-based visual servoing.
+Since the QR code has a large number of feature points, the authors proposed to take its rotation and translation between the current image and the desired image as the state space to simplify the computational complexity of reinforcement learning.